 Their execution is delegated to the Quartz Job Scheduler, a popular Java scheduling library.

-Execution date for timer of type DATE or DURATION (not CYCLE) can be changed using the BPM Rest API
+Execution date for timer of type DATE or DURATION (not CYCLE) can be changed using the Then the connector can be manually be replayed using the BPM Rest API

 When a timer fails the following happens:

 The stacktrace of the last failure

 If the timer is of type CYCLE subsequent executions will still be triggered